StatsRhian/quest-for-breakfast/content/post/2019-03-30-auction-eats.md

 * To get some more cycling tiles around Beacon Fell
 * To try out a new cafe

-I was noyt dissapointed!
+I was not disappointed!
 I think this is one of the best breakfasts I've had so far.
 The eggs and mushrooms were perfectly cooked, and the hashbrown was crispy.
 For an extra £1 you could have unlimited filter coffee.
 And there was ASPARAGUS!
 Everything was obivously cooked freshly and tasted fantsatics.
 I can't wait to go back.

 <img src="/img/20190330_122733.jpg" width ="400">